How does LinkUS work?

 Why do we need LinkUS?

-Central Ohio is one of the fastest growing regions in the country and will be a region of 3 million by 2050.
+LinkUS will help to address growth, affordability and opportunity gaps in our community.
+Central Ohio is one of the fastest growing regions in the country and will add more than 800,000 people by 2050.
 LinkUS will drive sustainable growth patterns close to transit, protect open space and farmland and limit traffic impacts for residents throughout Central Ohio.
 LinkUS will make it easier for residents to access jobs, housing, healthcare and recreation, and it will support more affordable transportation and housing options.

 Who is leading LinkUS?